NLinkova/Aussie-Kidz-Charity/readme.md

 # Aussie Kidz Charity

 ### Description
-This website is a tutorial website for students of Diploma of Website Development, TAFE, Queensland
+This website is a tutorial website for students of the Diploma of Website Development, TAFE, Queensland

 ### Functionality
 There are some development features on this web page.
-Inline methodology: inline-block
+Inline methodology: inline-block.
+<br>Version html, lang="en", charset="UTF-8".
+Crossbrower.

 ### How to use it?
-The project coulb be used such as an example of simple web site.
-Version html, lang="en", charset="UTF-8".
+The project could be used as an example of simple web site.

 ### Weblink
 https://nlinkova.github.io/Aussie-Kidz-Charity/